Last Update: October 14, 2014

 So, we asked 15 successful entrepreneurs to reveal their biggest small business challenges.
 Learn about the barriers they faced and ultimately, how they overcame them.

 Our biggest challenge has been educating the public that there are investment opportunities that have less fees and risks in comparison to those that traditional banks sell.

-We overcame this challenge by providing superior pricing and customer service, using traditional forms of marketing including seminars and networking events to brand the company name and internet marketing such as search engine marketing (SEM), blogging, email marketing and social media marketing to spread the word online.
+Solution: We overcame this challenge by providing superior pricing and customer service, using traditional forms of marketing including seminars and networking events to brand the company name and internet marketing such as search engine marketing (SEM), blogging, email marketing and social media marketing to spread the word online.

 2. Competing against established companies.

 When I decided to launch a startup in the athlete representation industry, the main challenge I faced was competing against established agencies with prominent client lists.

 Solution: As a startup agency with a fledgling roster, I was required to play to my strengths and sell personalized attention — coupled with expertise and experience.
 I extolled my educational background and real-life legal experience to reassure potential clients about my ability to do the job.

 I was challenged to bring in enough business to support the size of the operation I started.
 I didn’t grow into a 20,000 sq. ft. facility — I started in it.
 We set the bar high from the beginning.
 If you want to be on top of your profession, I thought, start big and do what you can to fill up production.

 Solution: We overcame our challenge with two key initiatives: First, we found the proper employees with the right experience and attitude, and next we filled a void in the market by giving customers a one-stop shop for embroidery, screen printing and digital printing.
 No one had all three elements under one roof.
 Our value proposition solved a problem for our customers — they no longer had to make multiple phone calls and deal with multiple vendors.